 Shields has mercifully little persistent state:

-- The server keeps the regular-update cache in memory.
+- The server keeps the resource cache in memory.
 It is neither persisted nor inspectable.

 To bootstrap the configuration process, the script that starts the server sets a single environment variable:

 With that variable set, the server (using